Pyrolite: Seismic velocity and density properties

 The P-wave and S-wave velocities (Vp and Vs) of pyrolite along the 1600 K adiabatic geotherm are shown in Fig. 2, and its density profile is shown in Fig. 3.

-At the boundary between the Upper Mantle and the Mantle Transition Zone (~410 km), Vp, Vs, and density jump by ~6%, ~6%, and ~4% in a pyrolite model, respectively, which are mainly attributed to the olivine-wadsleyite phase transition.
+At the boundary between the upper mantle and the mantle transition zone (~410 km), Vp, Vs, and density jump by ~6%, ~6%, and ~4% in a pyrolite model, respectively, which are mainly attributed to the olivine-wadsleyite phase transition.

-At the boundary between the Mantle Transition Zone and the Lower Mantle, Vp, Vs, and density jump by ~3%, ~6%, and ~6% in a pyrolite model, respectively.
+At the boundary between the mantle transition zone and the lower mantle, Vp, Vs, and density jump by ~3%, ~6%, and ~6% in a pyrolite model, respectively.
 With more elasticity parameters available, the Vp, Vs, and density profiles of pyrolite would be updated.

 Shortcomings

 Whether pyrolite could represent the ambient mantle remains debated.

-In the geochemical aspect, it does not satisfy trace elements or isotopic data of Mid-Ocean Ridge Basalts because the pyrolite hypothesis is based on major elements and some arbitrary assumptions (e.g. amounts of basalt and melting in the source).
+In the geochemical aspect, it does not satisfy trace elements or isotopic data of mid-ocean ridge basalts because the pyrolite hypothesis is based on major elements and some arbitrary assumptions (e.g. amounts of basalt and melting in the source).
 It may also violate mantle heterogeneity.

-In the geophysical aspect, some studies suggest that seismic velocities of pyrolite do not match well with the observed global seismic models (such as PREM) in the Earth's interior, whereas some studies support the pyrolite model.
+In the geophysical aspect, some studies suggest that seismic velocities of pyrolite do not match well with the observed global seismic models (such as preliminary reference Earth model (PREM)) in the Earth's interior, whereas some studies support the pyrolite model.